memen45/SubMusic/README.md

 ## Known issues
 Below a list of known 'issues'.
 These are problems that cannot be fixed by design of either the watch software or the API backends chosen.

-**General** - 'Error -300' or 'Error 0': check the server address for typos?
+**General** - 'Error -300' or 'Error 0': first check the server address for typos.
 If using HTTP, enable HTTPS on your server.
-Do you use self-signed certificates?
+- Do you use self-signed certificates?
 Install certificates signed by a certificate authority (CA) e.g. Let's Encrypt.
 Do you limit the TLS cipher suites to only the latest?
 Try enabling some older ones, see [this issue](https://github.com/memen45/SubMusic/issues/42#issuecomment-1073341881).
-Are you using default custom ports such as `<address>:4040` or `<address>:32400`?
+- Are you using default custom ports such as `<address>:4040` or `<address>:32400`?
 This is not supported, so use ports 80 and 443 only!

 **SubSonic API** - no more than ~25 songs on a playlist, due to Subsonic API and watch limitations.
 Do you get 'Error -402' during sync?
 Remove some songs from the playlist.